AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 The claw's grip strengthens around the night's jewel.
 Twin suns shine through autumn rain, falling on black lotus petals.
 By year's end the beast will make landfall.
 The bloodied arrow finds its mark.

 May we return the flame.

+#### Note to Sayuri from Kaito

+Hello there,

+I really hope you're doing well dear.
+I'd had hoped you'd join me at our luxury table again this evening, but I suppose the other offerings in this city took your fancy instead.
+I was wondering if you ever had an interest in making acquaintance again - even if you wish to disagree, I feel like we had an undeniable chemistry the other day.
+I'll be at the luxury tables most evenings if you wish to join me, or if it appeals more to you we could go for drinks, or perhaps to a performance of some kind.
+Just ask the hotel staff for me any time and I guarantee I'll be there.
+And, if you're interested in something more, I'll be waiting outside the Moonlight Tavern tonight.
+Once your husband is asleep for the night I think you'll be compelled to meet me.
+Alone.

+I greatly hope to see you soon,

+Kaito

 {{pageNumber,auto}}
 {{footnote PART 2 | THE LIVING LORE}}